Energy suppliers offering free electricity days in the UK

 Meter type

-- Smart meter: often required for time-based “free” periods.
+- Smart meter: usually required for free sessions and time-based windows.

 - Single-rate: may limit access to time-of-use promotions.

-- Economy 7: not the same as “free days”, but can be compared alongside.
+- Economy 7: not the same as free sessions, but can be compared alongside.

 Region & network area